LaZeAsh/notes/content/Newton's Law Demonstrations.md

 When dropping a hammer and feather hammer would fall first

 If you would like to make it fall at the same pace then you need to make a vaccum

+## Bird Demonstration

+Bird (1 kg) in a jar (2 kg) and it's not touching anything (floating)

+No air is going in or out

+What's the jar's weight in newtons?

+It depends on the stage if the bird is falling down and it pushes the air down then it pushes itself up.
+If all of the air makes it down then it'll be 30 newtons otherwise it'll be slightly less.

+If the weight is 20 newtons then the bird would get cooked

+Air resistance generates heat we just don't notice it